 Lincoln has an incredible medieval center, a stunning cathedral, a waterfront on the oldest navigable canal in England still in use (the Fossdyke Navigation was built by the Romans), one of the original copies of the Magna Carta, Roman ruins and castle walls you can walk around that give amazing views of the countryside for miles.
 Despite it's many charms, however, Lincoln has only recently become a viable destination for overseas visitors on short vacations.
 Because of that, the availability of good quality, city center hotels is slim.

 But things are improving.
-I recently stayed at Lincoln's Double Tree by Hilton, on the waterfront, and I can recommend it.
+We recently stayed at Lincoln's Double Tree by Hilton, on the waterfront, and can recommend it.